ibm-cloud-docs/watsonxdata/db2_connector.md

 | Database name | The name of the Db2 database.|
 {: caption="Table 1.
 Database details" caption-side="bottom"}

-### Connect credentials
+### Connection credentials
 {: #db2_connect_credentials}

-To connect Presto to your Db2 database, you need the following connect credentials.
+To connect Presto to your Db2 database, you need the following connection credentials.

 | Credential | Description |
 |-------------|----------------|
 | IBM ID| IBM ID is the ID that you used to log in to IBM Cloud. **NOTE:** Do not use the ID that you use to connect applications or tools to your Db2 database.|
 | Db2 database credentials | Use your database user ID and password.|
 | Administrator-created users | Db2 Warehouse and some Db2 managed service plans allow administrative users to create new users.
 These administrator-created user IDs and passwords can be used to log in to the web console URL and connect to the Db2 database from applications or tools.|
 {: caption="Table 12.
-Connect credentials" caption-side="bottom"}
+Connection credentials" caption-side="bottom"}

 If you are not the owner or administrator of your Db2 instance, you can get your database details and connect credentials from your administrator.